Price: $1,799 (256GB), $1,899 (512GB)

 Weight: 9.55 ounces

 Think foldable phones cost too much?
 Well, we can’t help you much there.
 This sequel is still pricey at $1,799, but at least it’s $200 cheaper than its predecessor at launch.
 If you’re looking for a truly affordable foldable, the new $999 Samsung Galaxy Z Flip 3 is a better bet.
 (For a deeper comparison, see our Galaxy Z Fold 3 vs. Galaxy Z Flip 3 face-off.)
+Or you could turn to our Samsung promo codes to help you knock a few dollars off those hefty price tags.

 Other notable Galaxy Z Fold 3 upgrades include a brighter display and enhanced multitasking features, complete with a Windows-like taskbar.
 However, the battery life could be better, the design is still quite bulky, and Samsung should have included the S Pen.
+(Read our comparison between the Galaxy S22 Ultra and Galaxy Z Fold 3 S Pen)

 While this foldable remains a niche device, our Galaxy Z Fold 3 review shows that Samsung has refined the best foldable phone you can buy, making it an excellent choice for power users who want a phone and tablet in one gadget.